List of Hollows in Bleach: Charlotte Chuhlhourne

 Charlotte Chuhlhourne (シャルロッテ・クールホーン, Sharurotte Kūruhōn), Arrancar 20, is one of Baraggan's Fracciónes who is a muscular and vain drag queen.
-Accompanying Baraggan to the fake Karakura Town, Charlotte developed a rivalry with Yumichika Ayasegawa as he overpowered the Soul Reaper in their fight until removing them from view enabled Yumichika to use his Ruri'iro Kujaku to kill the arrancar.
+Accompanying Baraggan to the fake Karakura Town, Charlotte developed a rivalry with Yumichika Ayasegawa as he overpowered the Soul Reaper in their fight until removing them from view enabled Yumichika to use his Ruri'iro Kujaku to kill the Arrancar.
 Charlotte expresses respect to Yumechika after learning the Soul Reaper's reasons of not using his zanpakutō in its true form.

-During the Wandereich invasion, Charlotte is revived as one of Mayuri's arrancar enforcers during the fight against Giselle Gewelle and her zombified Soul Reaper army before he is defeated by Hitsugaya with Mayuri punishing the arrancar for his arrogance by leaving him half dead.
+During the Wandereich invasion, Charlotte is revived as one of Mayuri's arrancar enforcers during the fight against Giselle Gewelle and her zombified Soul Reaper army before he is defeated by Hitsugaya with Mayuri punishing the arrancar for his arrogance by leaving him half-dead.

 A majority of Charlotte's attacks have extremely long names to them and his zanpakutō is a flowerly katana called Reina De Rosas.
 When released, referring to his state as a "princess", Charlotte becomes a scantily clad version of himself with his ultimate attack being Rosa Blanca (Rosa Buranka) where he complete obscures himself and his opponent within a massive, dark, thorny bush, inside of which a large white rose blooms at the very top.

-Charlotte is voiced by Kenta Miyake in the Japanese version of the anime and by Travis Willingham in English version.
+Charlotte is voiced by Kenta Miyake in the original Japanese version of the anime and by Travis Willingham in English version of the anime and later by Bill Butts in the Thousand-Year Blood War English dub.

 Abirama Redder

 Arrancar 22 Abirama Redder (アビラマ・レッダー, Abirama Reddā) is one of Baraggan Louisenbairn's six Fracción and the most violent of the six.
 When in the fake Karakura Town, Baraggan sends Abirama to target one of the pillars, where he ends up fighting Izuru Kira.

 His Zanpakutō is Águila (Agira), which resembles a standard-sized red katana with an oval-shaped guard and a protrusion on each of the four sides of the guard.
 When released, Abirama transforms into a red humanoid eagle.
 Abirama had the upper hand in this form as it gave him the ability to fly.
 Kira managed to spring a trap by hitting him with Wabisuke, which makes Abirama too heavy to fly.
 Kira then proceeds to behead Abirama.

-He is voiced by Kazunari Tanaka in the Japanese version and by Benjamin Diskin in the English dub.
+He is voiced by Kazunari Tanaka in the original Japanese version and by Benjamin Diskin in the English dub.